 It’s vital to make sure your roof gets fixed soon after a storm to avoid bigger problems and more expensive repairs.
-In this article, Coleman Roofing, LLC, the area’s trusted roofing contractor, shares some tips on what you should do and shouldn’t do when filing a hail damage insurance claim.
+In this article, Coleman Roofing & Construction, the area’s trusted roofing contractor, shares some tips on what you should do and shouldn’t do when filing a hail damage insurance claim.

 What You Should Do